aplteam/Cider/README.md

 * The name of the project space is defined in the Cider config file, but this can be overwritten with the `-projectSpace=` option
 * In case the `tatinFolder` parameter specifies one or more packages then the references pointing to those Tatin packages are all established in `projectSpace` by default.

-  However, this can be overwritten by specifying a different target space by adding
+  However, this can be overwritten by specifying a different target space by adding:

   `=SubNamespace`